 Kornelia Kiss, Operations Director

 Kornelia is an international project management professional with wide ranging experience in both the private and the public sector.
 Before joining CAE, she worked at the European Commission -DG Development Cooperation (DEVCO), as project manager promoting for peaceful and inclusive societies for sustainable development.
 Previously, she also worked at DG Trade, and also as a consultant for the OECD working on results frameworks and indicators.
 Before joining the Commission, she acquired strong project management and organising skills at leading multinational companies and at an international training company.
 Her academic background is in economics and business and management consulting.

 Natalie Giorgadze, Communications & Community Director

-Natalie is an essayist and blogger with solid experience in the non-for-profit sector.
-Attracted by power of words, she passionately searches for new, creative and effective ways of telling stories, stories that inspire and motivate.
-Before joining Culture Action Europe, Natalie worked as a communications officer for Women in Development Europe and as a freelance writer and project developer at Indigo, a cross-media project.
+Natalie is a community manager and communications specialist with solid experience in the non-for-profit sector.
+Attracted by power of words, she passionately searches for new, creative and effective ways of telling stories, stories that inspire and motivate to act.
+Before joining Culture Action Europe, Natalie worked as communications officer for Women in Development Europe and as freelance writer and project developer at Indigo, a cross-media project.
 Her previous NGO experience includes working for human rights and environmental networks.
 Natalie is trained as a journalist and holds a graduate degree in Cultures and Development studies.